rajatvarna/Robo-Advisor-Super-App/README.md

     *   Compare up to 5 stocks side-by-side with a detailed, AI-generated analysis.

 *   **🧠 AI-Driven Tools:**
-    *   **AI Robo Advisor:** Answer a simple questionnaire to receive a personalized asset allocation suggestion and rationale.
+    *   **AI Robo Advisor (Premium):** Answer a simple questionnaire to receive a personalized asset allocation suggestion and rationale.
     *   **AI Chatbot:** An interactive assistant that can answer financial questions and even analyze uploaded images of charts or portfolios.
     *   **"What-If" Scenario Tool:** Simulate a trade to see its potential impact on your portfolio score before you act.